stratum/stratum/stratum/hal/bin/barefoot/README.md

 # Running Stratum on a Barefoot Tofino based switch

+## Getting Started with Pre-Build Docker Images

+The Docker image contains pre-built Stratum binaries, latest Barefoot Software Development Environment (SDE) binaries, and some required configuration files.

+For more information, visit the [docker](./docker) directory.

+## Building Stratum from Scratch

+If you want or need to build Stratum yourself or if you need to make changes to how the BF SDE is built, you can follow these instructions.

+Note: To do this, you will need to have SELA with Intel (Barefoot) to access P4 Studio SDE.
+Contact Intel for more details.

-Choose the location where you will be installing the SDE.
+First, choose the location where you will be installing the SDE.
 This environment variable MUST be set for the Stratum build.
 ```
 export BF_SDE_INSTALL=...